From a non-UH campus

 Step 9.
 Purchase your books and supplies

-From other UH-System campus
+From a UH-System School

 Step 1: Submit the Change of Home Institution Form